Skip to main content

 ArgumentDescription

-<shell>Shell to generate completions for: bash or zsh.
+<shell>Shell to generate completions for: bash, zsh, or fish.

 Examples: